looker/block-bigquery-optimization/README.md

 Note: In order to make use of this block, you must create or have a connection to the GCP Project that holds your BigQuery audit logs.
 Details on how to create a new BigQuery connection in Looker can be found at [here](https://docs.looker.com/setup-and-management/database-config/google-bigquery).

+#### Customization
+- This block uses refinements for customization.
+For more information on using refinements to customize marketplace blocks, please see [this link](https://docs.looker.com/data-modeling/marketplace/customize-blocks#marketplace_blocks_that_use_refinements).
+- Refinements can be used to add new content or modify existing content without the need to copy individual LookML elements into a new project.